nanoporetech/modkit/book/src/advanced_usage.md

           row for each base modification call in that read using the same thresholding algorithm as in pileup, or summary (see online documentation for details on thresholds).
-Passing this option will cause `modkit` to estimate the pass thresholds from the data unless a `--filter-threshold` value is passed to the command. (alias: --read-calls)
+Passing this option will cause `modkit` to estimate the pass thresholds from the data unless a `--filter-threshold` value is passed to the command.
+Use 'stdout' to stream this table to stdout, but note that you cannot stream this table and the raw extract table to stdout.

+      --pass-only
+          Only output base modification calls that pass the minimum confidence threshold. (alias: pass)

+      --no-headers
+          Don't print the header lines in the output tables.

       --reference <REFERENCE>
           Path to reference FASTA to extract reference context information from.
 If no reference is